 Some inquisitor domains are not the domains of their faith but are movements within a number of faiths.
 Many religious individuals and orders find themselves in conflict with the users of arcane magic, and have created inquisitions and training regimens expressly to fight arcane spellcasters.
 With GM approval, any inquisitor of any deity can take the inquisitions detailed below.

-Inquisitions are domains that only inquisitors can take.
-They are not open to any other class that uses domains.
+Inquisitions are like domains.
+Other classes that use domains can take inquisitions but inquisitions are typically weaker than the domains those classes can already choose because they don't grant domain spell slots or domain spells.
 If an inquisition's granted power calls for a saving throw, the DC of the save is equal to 10 + 1/2 the inquisitor's level + the inquisitor's Wisdom modifier.
 The inquistor's caster level for granted powers and spell-like abilities is equal to her inquisitor level.

 Black Powder Inquisition